 The Future of Medicine

-This is just the starting point of technology’s promise to revolutionize healthcare.
+This is just the starting point of technology’s promise to revolutionize healthcare and make way for advanced medical care.
 The tool CRISPR-Cas9 holds the promise of repairing or replacing genes with accuracy and, at little cost, tapping the human genetic code in the never-ending quest to cure diseases.
 Also, the advanced analytical powers of artificial intelligence offer the possibility of diagnosing diseases faster than the minds of the best medical researchers.